Twentyfour spots to fall in love with

 8 – Inspiring creative minds: Gmünd – the artists’ town

 These days, all trendy towns have an artistic and creative district, but Carinthia has an entire artists’ town.
 Gmünd received town privileges in 1346 and after Friesach is the second oldest medieval town in Carinthia.
 Lots of small workshops and businesses can be found in the idyllic, narrow lanes and on the main square of Gmünd.
 Here you can buy beautiful handmade products directly from the creators themselves.
 Every year, art lovers come to the town for an exhibition of internationally renowned artists in Gmünd’s town tower.
-This small town with a population of 2,500 has yet another surprise up its sleeve: Ferdinand Porsche moved his production facilities to Gmünd between 1945 and 1950; a fact commemorated by the small, yet fascinating Porsche museum.
+Art and science come together at the Pankratium, the House of Wonder.
+This small town of 2,500 residents has more surprises in store: From 1945 to 1950, Ferdinand Porsche relocated his production facility to Gmünd.
+A small, exquisite Porsche museum commemorates this history.

 10 – Great art from around the world: Museum Liaunig